jordan4ibanez/Fennelmacs/README.md

 ### How to install:

-;; Todo: put luajit install instructions here!
+;; TODO: put luajit install instructions here!
+;; TODO: put fennel install instructions here!

 Make sure you have no ``.emacs.d`` folder!
 If you do, back it up.